Year

 Scholarships Granted Since 1996

-Since 1996, the fund has provided 2412 scholarships to impoverished students attending more
+Since 1996, the fund has provided 5422 scholarships to students attending more than 75 post

 ________________________________________________________________________